stefanmiller27/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+DOM is the Document Object Model.
+It is the browser's representation of a website's html markup (as well as the CSS styles, etc).

 2. What is an event?

+An event is any of various forms of user interaction with a webpage using a mouse/ keyboard (click, mouseover, etc.).

 3. What is an event listener?

+An event listener is a method in the DOM that takes at least two parameters; the event to listen for and a function to execute when the event is fired.

 4. Why would we convert a NodeList into an Array?

+ A NodeList does not not have access to methods of an array, although it has .forEach.

 5. What is a component?

+ A component is a function aka a class/constructor that creates DOM elements instead of js objects.
+When passed an object, it manipulates the DOM to change the webpage programmatically; without altering the HTML or CSS files.